Iu Mien people: Defeat of King Pan

-After the loss of their nation, the 12 existing clans of the Iu Mien people had to separate into small villages due to the mountainous area and foothill land.
+After losing their nation, the 12 existing clans of the Iu Mien people had to separate into small villages due to the mountainous area and foothill land.
 Each village consisted of 15 to 20 families.
 The majority of people in each village were related.
 In some cases, they kept their clan together.
 Their farming lifestyle was slash-and-burn to clear the grass and trees and to fertilize crops.
 Hunting and fishing were their primary career for men to provide food for their families.
 They hunt many different kinds of wild animals ranging from birds, squirrels, monkeys, deer, and wild buffalo, to elephants.
 Iu Mien women's primary role is to take care of household chores and feed animals.
 Iu Mien's written language is similar to Chinese characters which are for religion and chants only songs.
 No written language for daily speaking.

 Every five to ten years, the mountain where the Iu Mien people lived and farmed would no longer be able to grow crops because the slash-and-burn process destroys the proper elements of soils needed to grow crops in the region.
 They had to move to a new place and location in the deep tropical forest to start a new life and a new village all over again.
 Iu Mien people were scattered all over the mountains in China.
 The mountains where they lived became deserts because of the slash and burn to farm.
 They looked for new places such as other mountainous areas to build new villages.
 They had to search further south and eventually moved into Vietnam.